The world’s leading publication for data science, AI, and ML professionals.

 Five sins of greenwashing - (Image by Author)

-In this article, we will delve into the world of greenwashing to explain its manifestations and how to use data analytics to detect and prevent these unethical practices.
+We will use case studies to show how to use data analytics to detect and prevent these unethical practices.

 Summary